sitaocheng/sitaocheng.github.io/_pages/about.md

 I am Xunjian Yin, a second-year Master's student in the [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/english/home/index.htm) at [Peking University](https://english.pku.edu.cn/).
 My advisor is Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
 Previously, I obtained my B.S. degree in [Computer Science](https://eecs.pku.edu.cn/en/) from [Peking University](https://english.pku.edu.cn/).

-My research interest lies in large language models (LLMs).
-Specifically, I aim to design methods that allow for a better understanding of the knowledge inside LLMs, and to go further in acquiring and editing knowledge.
-I also aim to devise ways to make models better at learning knowledge, and applying that knowledge to reasoning.
+My research interest lies in knowledge and large language models (LLMs).
+Specifically, 1) I am committed to analyzing and researching the storage patterns of knowledge within large language models, aiming to uncover underlying structures and mechanisms (Knowledge Storage Patterns).
+2) I aspire to design methods that allow us to effectively manipulate and update the knowledge within these models, providing them with more flexible learning and adaptability (Knowledge Manipulation and Updating).
+3) My goal is to design methods that can better leverage the knowledge within the model for reasoning and practical problem-solving, enhancing the model's applicability (Knowledge Utilization for Reasoning and Problem Solving).

 Recent News
 ======